-There are many urban legends surrounding the easiest ways in which to defrost your windshield.
-From using shaving cream to kitty litter, some have been given more credence than others.
-And while everyone (hopefully) knows you never add hot water to a frosted windshield, it’s sometimes hard to find the best solution.
+Fluctuating temps are no joke when it comes to your glass, and while everyone (hopefully) knows you never add hot water to a frosted windshield, it’s sometimes hard to find the best solution.
 But there is one surefire way to determine the best, most efficient ways to defrost your windshield: science.

 This is called water vapor.
-The higher the humidity level, the more of this invisible water vapor is in the air.
+The higher the humidity level, the more invisible water vapor is in the air.
 Once the humidity level passes 100 percent, it forms condensation.
 This is, essentially, what causes your windows to fog up.

 Since warm air can hold more water vapor, it can remove condensation faster.
 Mark Rober, an enthusiastic YouTube sensation, says he used science to discover the best way to defrost a window.
 This video explains it best.